Developing Protective Behaviours

 10. Reinforce Positive Messages: Reinforce positive messages about self-worth, respect for others, and healthy relationships.
 Encourage behaviors that promote kindness, empathy, and respect for boundaries.

-By teaching and reinforcing these child safe protective behaviors, parents can empower their children to recognize potential risks, assert their rights, and seek help when needed, thereby promoting a safer environment for their development and well-being.
+By teaching and reinforcing these child safe protective behaviors, parents can empower their children to recognise potential risks, assert their rights, and seek help when needed, thereby promoting a safer environment for their development and well-being.
 Regular conversations and ongoing education about safety are essential to ensure children feel confident and equipped to navigate various situations they may encounter.